Congress sends Biden historic gun safety legislation, with GOP support - NewsBreak

 The bill would provide $750 million for states to enact “red flag laws,” which allow the courts to temporarily remove a firearm from an individual who is a threat to themselves or others, among other provisions.

-In a written statement, Biden said that he was proud of the legislation Congress passed.
+In a statement, Biden said that he was proud of the legislation Congress passed.

 Mass shootings